 If you have kids, don’t forget to give them age-appropriate chores so they’re contributing to the home, too.
 We delegated a couple of things from the unpleasant roster like pulling weeds and cleaning the litter box to our kids.
 (Relax, they survived and learned what it means to actually earn money.)

 Learning to split chores and get them done on time can be a big change for some, and big changes don’t just happen overnight.
 To help everyone remember their new roles, post the list where you’re all likely to see it.
 Having the list visible also helps avoid wondering if everyone’s living up to their responsibilities.

 Tips to Make This Work

-Remember, you are not adversaries.
-Nobody should try to get a better deal.
-Seek a good deal for both and realize you each deserve rest and time for personal enrichment.
-That is the true goal of dividing the housework fairly: to give both of you more time to enjoy life in the comfort of your home.
+Remember, you are a family.
+Seek a good deal for everyone that includes free time to relax and have fun.
+That is the true goal of splitting chores: to give all of you more time to enjoy life in the comfort of your home.
+Together.

 Subscribe to my newsletter and get the complete housework sharing worksheet today.